poolifier/poolifier/src/pools/selection-strategies/README.md

 ### Median

 Strategies using the average task execution time for each worker can use the median instead.
 Median is more robust to outliers and can be used to avoid assigning tasks to workers that are currently overloaded.
-Median usage introduces a small overhead: measurement history must be kept for each worker and the median must be recomputed each time a new task has finished.
+Median usage introduces a small overhead: measurement history must be kept for each worker and the median must be recomputed each time a task has finished.